 Coronavirus: Expert panel recommends removing ‘clinical trial mode’ tag from Covaxin, say reports

-The recommendation made by the Subject Expert Committee will now need to be approved by Drugs Controller General of India VG Somani.
+The recommendation made by the Subject Expert Committee will now need have to be approved by Drugs Controller General of India VG Somani.

 An expert panel on Wednesday cleared Bharat Biotech’s homegrown coronavirus vaccine, Covaxin, recommending that the drug regulator should remove the “clinical trial mode” label attached to it, the Hindustan Times reported.